Conservation and restoration of ceramic objects: Ceramic deterioration

 All materials used for construction eventually degrade and deteriorate.
 Degradation of an object occurs as a result of the interaction with the environment or with the materials that form the object; however, in the case of ceramics, environmental factors are the major cause.
 There are several ways in which ceramics break down physically and chemically.

 Additionally, the type of ceramic will affect how it will break down.
 Unfired clay, like mud and clay adobe, is clay that is fired under 1000°C or 1832°F. This type of clay is water-soluble and unstable.
 Earthenware is clay that has been fired between 1000–1200°C or 1832°–2192°F. The firing makes the clay water insoluble but does not allow the formation of an extensive glassy or vitreous within the body.
 Although water-insoluble, the porous body of earthenware allows water to penetrate.
 A glaze can be applied that will protect the vessel from water.
 Due to its porosity, earthenware is susceptible to moisture and creates problems including cracks, breaks and mold growth.
 Porcelain and stoneware are fired at the highest temperatures between 1200–1400°C or 2192–2552°F. Porcelain clay mixtures are fired to create a non-porous and very hard surface.
 However, the materials also create a very brittle surface which increases the potential for chips, cracks and breaks.

 Physical degradation

 Due to their fragility, damage to ceramics typically comes from mishandling and packing.
-However, other factors, such as vandalism, frost, mold, and other similar occurrences, can also inflect harm.
+However, other factors, such as vandalism, frost, mold, and other similar occurrences, can also inflict harm.